 For more information, check out our review of Nextiva pricing, features, and plans.

 What Sets Nextiva Apart

-- Nextiva offers one of the most well-rounded business phone systems on this list, with a variety of multichannel and UCaaS functionality and international VoIP calling.
-The affordable Essential plan includes 1:1 video calling, SMS, unlimited team messaging, and 3 team-collaboration rooms.
+- Nextiva offers the most well-rounded business phone system on this list, with various multichannel and UCaaS functionality.
+The affordable Essential plan includes 1:1 video calling, SMS, unlimited team messaging, and 3 team collaboration rooms.

-- Unlike other phone system providers, Nextiva offers a free local and toll-free number with each account sign up–plus 1,500 toll-free minutes.
+- Unlike other business phone systems, Nextiva offers a free local and toll-free number with each account sign-up–plus 1,500 toll-free minutes.
 Nextiva video meetings include a built-in calendaring system plus integrations with popular calendars like Google and Microsoft Outlook.

-- Nextiva’s Collaboration rooms support UCaaS features like file sharing and storage, plus a team huddle link where room members can pop in anytime
+- Nextiva’s Collaboration rooms support UCaaS features like file sharing and storage, plus threaded collaboration channels where users can pop in anytime.

 Why We Picked It